zimmerst/DmpWorkflow/README.md

 	pip install mongoengine
 	```

-5.	modify config to have right server & DB address
+5.	modify config to have right server & DB address.
+See config/default.cfg for an example.
 	(note that the framework may run on two different servers!)

 6.	source DmpFramework/setup.sh to initialize relevant environment variables